rorytboyle/fMRI_connectivity_processing/README.md

 # fMRI_connectivity_processing
-Scripts for processing resting state fMRI data for connectivity study
+Scripts for processing resting state fMRI data in SPM and BioImageSuite for connectivity study